FAMILY HEALTH CENTERS

 UCSF Fresno offers a unique blend of training with distinct urban and rural family health centers.
 Residents select from a hospital affiliated primary care training site adjacent to Community Regional Medical Center (CMC), a community-based family health center in southwest Fresno (Clinica Sierra Vista - Elm), or a rural health center located in an agricultural community about 24 miles from CRMC (Adventist Health Community Care - Reedley).
 Family medicine residents have an outstanding reputation in our community and are in great demand in rural, urban and suburban settings.

 CMC FAMILY HEALTH CENTER

-CLINICA SIERRA VISTA HEALTH CENTER
+CLINICA SIERRA VISTA HEALTH CENTER - ELM

-The residency practice is operated by Clinica Sierra Vista in a new state-of-the-art Health Center facility located ten minutes from CRMC.
+CSV – Elm is located in a new health center facility located ten minutes from Community Regional Medical Center (CRMC).
 Completed in 2013, the center includes six exam rooms, a resident work area with library and online resources, a modern laboratory with a full-time technician, x-ray services, as well as pharmacy and ancillary services.
-Patients requiring inpatient medical services are admitted to Community Regional Medical Center.
+Patients requiring inpatient medical services are admitted to CRMC.

 Serving a primarily Hispanic population, translation services and bilingual staff facilitate access to care at the federally qualified health center.
 CSV emphasizes a health care team approach and maintains nutritional, social, and health education services.
 CSV is committed to meeting the health care needs of the community.
 This is manifested through outreach efforts at local schools, providing team physicians, and offering weekend services for their patients.